jw-rx-93/application_tracker/README.md

 This is a REST application develop to help me track my job applications as I apply for them

-I chose java in order to learn the syntax and spring architecture for web development
+I chose java in order to learn the syntax and spring architecture for web development, not particulary because it is the best technology here (django, rails, fastapi, node are better alts for some thing so simple and low in scale)

 For the frontend I chose react, as a memory refresher I chose React